-Hate to say I told you so but I did, 30 years ago when I picked up this cause and brought to this country the first organic wine – that was my vision of the future, if we were to have one, it had to be via organic agriculture & Viticulture.
-Well how about that… it has been painful to be 30 years ahead of one’s time, but worth it for sure.
+Hate to say I told you so but I did, 30 years ago when I took up this cause and brought the first organic wine to this country.
+My vision for the future, if we were to have one, had to be via organic agriculture & viticulture.
+Well how about that…it has been painful to be 30 years ahead of one’s time, but certainly worth it.

 “The world’s largest organic wine store, Millésime Bio, opened its doors in Montpellier on Monday for a three-day event that attracted 3,700 visitors from 11 countries.
 What debuted 20 years ago as a provincial fair for a clutch of dedicated growers has morphed into the largest show of its kind worldwide.

 This year, new records were once again broken, not only in terms of visitor numbers but also from an exhibitor perspective.
 A total 690 organic wine producers and shippers took part, mirroring the exponential growth within the organic wine industry itself.
 In fact, growth in the sector is so strong that the organizers could have doubled floor space, despite the decision a couple of years ago to limit access to fully certified growers.
 The decision reflects the organizers’ desire to rein in the event’s expansion and avoid any imbalance between visitor and exhibitor numbers.
 The show’s lay-out is similarly understated with each exhibitor given the chance to present his or her wares behind a single table whose only adornment is a white tablecloth.
 Yet, despite the low-key feel of the show’s presentation, once again there was an unmistakable buzz over the three days with exhibitors and visitors alike confirming that demand is still outpacing supply.